Skip to content

 Boiler servicing, plumbing, decorating between tenancies

-A good rule of thumb is to set aside 20–30% of rental income for ongoing costs, maintenance, and void periods.
-This ensures you’re not caught out when the boiler breaks or a tenant moves out unexpectedly.
+A sensible rule of thumb is to set aside 20–30% of the rent for running costs, repairs and void periods.
+That way the boiler packing up, or a tenant moving out at short notice, does not catch you out.

 How do you choose the right investment property?

-The right property depends on your goals.
-Are you looking for steady rental income, long-term capital growth, or both?
-Location, property type, and tenant demand all play a role.
+The right property depends on what you want from it.
+Are you after steady rental income, capital growth over the long run, or a bit of both?
+Location, property type and tenant demand all feed into the answer.

-Research rental yields in different areas.
-Yield is calculated as the annual rent divided by the property’s value, expressed as a percentage.
-A 5–7% gross yield is generally considered good for a buy-to-let, though this varies by region.
+Look into rental yields across different areas.
+Yield is the annual rent divided by the property’s value, shown as a percentage.
+A gross yield of 5–7% is generally seen as good for a buy-to-let, though it shifts from region to region.

-Consider the type of tenant you want to attract.
-A two-bed flat near a university will suit students or young professionals; a three-bed semi near schools will attract families on longer tenancies.
-Each has different management requirements and turnover rates.
+Think about the tenant you want to attract.
+A two-bed flat near a university suits students or young professionals; a three-bed semi near good schools tends to draw families who stay for longer.
+Each comes with its own management demands and turnover.

 Setting up your tenancy properly

-Getting the paperwork right from the start protects both you and your tenant.
+Getting the paperwork right at the outset protects both you and your tenant.

 1. 01